 Al Kubaisi has performed at different venues in different countries around the world, the latest being the UN Day 2019 concert on 24 October 2019 in New York when Qatar hosted the day for the first time as an Arab country.
 He performed alongside such big musicans as Dana Al Fardan (composer, musician, singer/vocalist), Fahad Al Kubaisi (singer/vocalist), Mansour Almohannadi (singer/vocalist), Aisha (singer/vocalist), Hala Al Emadi (pianist), Maias Alyamani (violin), Hassan Moataz (rababa) and Eimear Noone (conductor), and the Qatar Philharmonic Orchestra.

 Before that he collaborated with world-famous Indian musicians Vishal and Shekhar when they performed in Doha on 1 March at Ali Bin Hamad Al Attiyah Arena.
 Al Kubaisi especially donned an Indian outfit designed by Indian celebrity fashion designer Manish Malhotra for his performance in the concert, to highlight the Qatar-India Year of Culture 2019.

-At the moment, Al Kubaisi is working on a major work that will be performed at the opening of 2022 FIFA 2022 World Cup in Qatar.
+At the moment, Al Kubaisi is working on music that will be performed at the opening of 2022 FIFA 2022 World Cup in Qatar.

 To know more about Fahad Al Kubaisi and what he's up to, follow his social media pages: